THIS COMBINATION TREATMENT was studied in a clinical trial

 • that has a certain type of abnormal “BRAF” gene

-BRAFTOVI should not be used to treat people with wild-type BRAF colorectal cancer.
+BRAFTOVI should not be used to treat adults with wild-type BRAF colorectal cancer.
 Your healthcare provider will perform a test to make sure that BRAFTOVI is right for you.

 It is not known if BRAFTOVI is safe and effective in children.

-BRAFTOVI (encorafenib) is a prescription medicine used in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) to treat people with cancer of the colon or rectum (colorectal cancer):
+BRAFTOVI is a prescription medicine used in combination with medicines called cetuximab and mFOLFOX6 (fluorouracil, leucovorin, and oxaliplatin) or cetuximab and FOLFIRI (fluorouracil, leucovorin, and irinotecan) to treat adults with cancer of the colon or rectum (colorectal cancer):

-BRAFTOVI should not be used to treat people with wild-type BRAF colorectal cancer.
+BRAFTOVI should not be used to treat adults with wild-type BRAF colorectal cancer.
 Your healthcare provider will perform a test to make sure that BRAFTOVI is right for you.

 It is not known if BRAFTOVI is safe and effective in children.